Jan-van-Waaij/Charon.jl/docs/src/guide.md

 3. τAsample: τA values
 4. ϵsample: ϵ values
 5. accepted: was the proposal accepted?
-6. logjointprob: the log probability, up to a additive constant,
+6. logjointprob: the log probability, up to a additive constant, only depending on the data, but not on the parameters
 7. chainid: whether this is the first, second, ... chain.

 Each row is a draw from the posterior.